How to Care for a Phalaenopsis Orchid

-I grow my Orchids in a greenhouse with a relative humidity between 65-90% depending on the time of day.
+I grow my Orchids in a greenhouse with a relative humidity between 65 and 90% depending on the time of day.
 A humidity tray works just as well.
 I've even used a topping of Fat Bog Moss on the orchid bark to increase humidity.
 My Phal really liked it.

 Food and Water:

 What works for me may not work for you.
-I live in a harsh climate (Growing zone 2a) so I have to water often.
+I live in a harsh climate (Growing zone 2a), so I have to water often.
 There is also ongoing debate as to whether soaking is a good idea or not.
 I soak mine once a week (about 20 min) and spritz with a spray bottle daily.
-I feed with regular fertillizer (10-15-10) once a month (orchid bark doesn't have much for nutrients in it) through the slow-growth season (September to March) then during the active growth season (from the time she spikes until the flowers die) I use an orchid fertillizer (25-10-10) once a month.
+I feed with regular fertilizer (10-15-10) once a month (orchid bark doesn't have much for nutrients in it) through the slow-growth season (September to March).
+During the active growth season (from the time she spikes until the flowers die), I use an orchid fertilizer (25-10-10) once a month.

 Unfortunately, you can't propogate an orchid with a cutting.
 It is necessary to pollinate the plant to get a baby plant (or keiki.)

 I can't explain how to pollinate, so I will let this gentleman do it for me: